 SomaScan assay – The SomaScan® Assay is enabled by the generation of protein-capture reagents called SOMAmer® (Slow Off-rate Modified Aptamer) reagents.
 This proteomics assay measures approximately 7,000 protein analytes from a small volume of sample with high sensitivity and specificity.

-Sequencing based technologies – CITE-seq and ASAP-seq to profile both hundreds of proteins and the transcriptome or chromatin accessibility in the same single cells using 10×.
+– CITE-seq and ASAP-seq to profile both hundreds of proteins and the transcriptome or chromatin accessibility in the same single cells using 10×.

 High-dimensional cytometry – Spectral flow phenotyping with 30-40c panels for PBMC, T cell subsets, and specific tissues; and stimulation assays to simultaneously assess 8 phospho-pathways in 20 cell populations.